FelixEcker/FelixEcker/README.md

 ---

-Hi, im Felix / Bertrahm, im a self taught Java & Python programmer and in an apprentice ship as a Programmer.
+Hi, im Felix / Bertrahm, im a self taught Java & Python programmer and in an apprentice ship as a Programmer using Pascal/Delphi.
 I primarly use GNU/Linux.
 I like to work on small side projects like a Program to find [Strings in a large binary file](https://www.github.com/FelixEcker/DataRescue), which I used to recover passwords from a broken partition.
 I also like making Esolangs when I can think of a new one, here is my [esowiki profile](https://esolangs.org/wiki/User:Bertrahm).

 ---